diggaScan/barcodeScan/README.md

         try {
             qrCodeEncoder = new QRCodeEncoder(this, "hello", 500, Contents.Type.TEXT);
             Bitmap bitmap = qrCodeEncoder.encodeAsBitmap();
-            if (bitmap == null) {
+           // Bitmap bitmap = qrCodeEncoder.encodeAsBitmap(filePath);//store this bitmap into a file as a PNG if (bitmap == null) {
                 qrCodeEncoder = null;
                 return;